NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/marking-mode-none.md

 android.native.Executor.printWithDelay(callback, 3s);
 ```

 The implementor is enclosed by the callback implementation, but with `markingMode: none` enabled the framework no longer takes care of finding out that connection.
 So, when GC happens in V8 or in Android the `implementor` instance (or its native representation) is GC'ed.
-This can result in either Java or JavaScript instance missing and upon calling of the `callback` an "Attempt to use cleared object reference" or "JavaScript instance no longer has available Java counterpart" error is very likely to occur.
+This can result in either Java/Kotlin or JavaScript instance missing and upon calling of the `callback` an "Attempt to use cleared object reference" or "JavaScript instance no longer has available Java/Kotlin counterpart" error is very likely to occur.

 ### Solution